How to Register a Company in Zimbabwe — Quick Answer

 Step 2: Reserve Your Company Name (CR21)

-Submit a CR21 Name Search form to the Registrar of Companies.
-You can propose up to 5 names in order of preference.
-The Registrar checks for identical or confusingly similar names already on the register.
+A CR21 Name Search form is submitted to the Registrar of Companies.
+You can propose up to 5 names in order of preference, and the Registrar checks for identical or confusingly similar names already on the register.

 Step 3: Prepare Constitutional Documents

-While waiting for name approval, prepare your founding documents.
-For a Pvt Ltd, you will need:
+While waiting for name approval, your founding documents are prepared.
+For a Pvt Ltd, these are:

 - Memorandum of Association — defines the company’s name, objects (business activities), powers, authorised share capital, and subscriber details